-Milwaukee, Wisconsin (June 2, 2011) - At just over 1,092 feet in length Dock #8 is the largest of the seven drydocks on the grounds of the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
+At just over 1,092' in length Dock #8 is the largest of the seven drydocks of the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
 Opened in 1942, it is also the newest, designed to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.

-As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor (also known as a VRC or vertical lift) made by Pflow Industries of Milwaukee.
+As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor made by PFlow Industries.
 The US Navy commissioned the VRC to move materials and equipment used to build, repair and modernize the Navy's largest ships to and from the top and bottom of the drydock.

 Depending on the ship or the area of the ship being worked on there are two alternate positions within the dock where the VRC can be positioned.
 When a ship enters and exits the dock, the VRC is designed to be lifted out of the dock.
 This requires the 40 ton unit to be structurally secure enough to be lifted as a single piece by a crane and moved from one position to the other or out of the drydock entirely.
 The selection of the appropriate steel; the number, grade and position of the bolts; and the installation of the controls and moving parts had to be flawlessly designed and executed.